mikenikles/html-to-react/README.md

 assert.equal(reactHtml, htmlExpected);
 ```

-### Preprocessing element based on a criteria before rendering
+### With Preprocessing Instructions

-There may be a situation where you want to preprocess an element before rendering
+There may be situations where you want to preprocess nodes before rendering them, analogously
-it via a custom component.
+to the custom processing instructions functionality.
+The rationale for supporting preprocessing
-This is beneficial if you want to add attributes to all the matching elements
+hooks is generally that you might want to apply more general processing to nodes, before
-and then render them separately
+applying custom processing hooks to filtered sets of nodes.
+You could accomplish the same by
+calling common functions from your custom processing hooks, but the preprocessing hooks
+API makes it more convenient.

 #### Example

-Below is a simple template in which you may want to replace ids of a div but also update the component.
+Below is a simple template in which you may want to replace div IDs, via a preprocessing hook:
-Replacing ids can be shared.

-##### Before
 ```
 <div class="row">
   <div id="first" data-process="shared">